Skip to main content

 In the absence of surface current, the tangential component of \({\bf B}\) across the boundary between two material regions is discontinuous if the permeabilities are unequal.

-This page titled 7.11: Boundary Conditions on the Magnetic Field Intensity (H) is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Steven W. Ellingson (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.11: Boundary Conditions on the Magnetic Field Intensity (H) is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Steven W. Ellingson (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform.